Meyer Business on the Frontlines Program

 There’s sprucing up a languishing company, and then there’s dropping into war zones and helping to rebuild entire economies.Forbes, The 10 Most Innovative Business School Classes

-Business on the Front Lines (BOTFL) examines the impact of business on rebuilding post conflict
+The Business on the Frontlines (BOTFL) course examines the impact of business on rebuilding post conflict

 societies through service to local partners.
 The student application for BOTFL will be available during the fall term.